AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53636-regular-price-is-not-displayed-on-product-listing-page.md

 ## Issue

-The regular price is not displayed on product listing pages for configurable products that have child products with special prices.
+The regular price is not displayed on *[!UICONTROL Product Listing]* pages for configurable products that have child products with special prices.

 <u>Steps to reproduce</u>: